 Year-to-Date Totals

-Many payslips include year-to-date totals showing your cumulative gross pay, tax, NI and pension contributions since 6 April.
-These figures are particularly useful at the end of the tax year because they should match the figures on your P60, which your employer is required to provide by 31 May each year.
-If they do not match, raise the discrepancy with your payroll department promptly.
+Most payslips include running totals of your gross pay, tax, NI and pension since 6 April.
+These are genuinely useful.
+At the end of the tax year, they should match the figures on your P60 (which your employer must give you by 31 May).
+If they don't match?
+Get on the phone to payroll.
+Don't leave it -- discrepancies get harder to untangle the longer you wait.

 What to Do If Something Looks Wrong